 - Yes: synchronizes historical data to the destination bucket.

 Notice When historical data is synchronized, objects in the source bucket may overwrite objects in the destination bucket if these objects have the same names.
 To avoid overwriting objects that have the same names, we recommend that you enable versioning for the source and destination buckets.

-- No: synchronizes only objects that you want to upload or update after CRR is enabled to the destination bucket after CRR rules take effect.
+- No: synchronizes only objects that you want to upload or update to the destination bucket after CRR rules take effect.